Top of main content

 Arrangement fee

-This is an administration fee some lenders charge for arranging your personal loan.
+This is an administration fee some lenders charge for arranging your loan.

 Late repayment fees

-If you miss a repayment under your loan agreement, you may be charged interest on the overdue amount, as well as any administration fees from the lender.
+If you miss a repayment under your loan agreement, you may be charged interest on the overdue amount plus any administration fees from the lender.

 Early repayment charge